 Books about Sir Isaac Newton

 The INI does not hold any of Newton's original manuscripts or papers; these are primarily to be found in the archives of Cambridge University Library and the Keynes Collection at King's College.
 INI does, however, hold a collection of texts dealing with Newton's life and works, including modern editions of some of his correspondence, mathematical and optical papers.
 We have also been given a modern transcript of the 1671 will of William Clark, the Grantham apothecary with whom Newton boarded while at the King's School (c.1630), and an inventory of the apothecary's shop (by kind permission of Ms V Horry).
-All books can be found in the Library Catalogue or in the Books about Sir Isaac Newton webpage.
+All books can be found in the Books about Sir Isaac Newton webpage.